Best Gay Bars & Clubs in Phoenix (2026)

 6. Karamba Nightclub

-1724 E McDowell Rd, Melrose District · Latin dance club · Where the dance floor stays packed
+1724 E McDowell Rd, central Phoenix · Latin dance club · Where the dance floor stays packed

-Karamba is the Latin gay dance club of the Melrose District — Latin DJs, reggaeton, themed nights, drag performances, and karaoke keep this venue in constant rotation.
+Karamba is Phoenix's Latin gay dance club — Latin DJs, reggaeton, themed nights, drag performances, and karaoke keep this venue in constant rotation.
+It sits on McDowell Road in central Phoenix, a quick rideshare east of the 7th Avenue strip (right next to The Cash).
 The dance floor is the point here, and on weekends it stays packed from 10 PM until close.
 If you came to Phoenix to dance, Karamba is where you go.

 • Don't miss: Latin night (Friday/Saturday), drag performances, and the karaoke crowd (surprisingly competitive)

 • Good to know: The energy peaks late — don't show up before 10 PM on weekends.
-The Latin music programming draws one of the most diverse crowds on the strip
+The Latin music programming draws one of the most diverse crowds in the city

 Explore Phoenix's LGBTQ+ Nightlife